We are music enthusiasts!

 We all know that high end is an expensive hobby.
 We also know that often we have spent significant sums in the wrong components or entire systems.
 This is what I am trying to prevent, to the degree I can.
 I would like to offer music lovers the ability to experience a diverse array of equipment without needing to make the investment.
 My goal is to have my potential customers make informed decisions and experience for themselves the differences in various components, the effect on the reproduction of the recorded material and optimize for their listening space.
 High end is not a prohibitive hobby, provided you are well informed.
 Not everyone will like my selection of equipment and sound signature, however, even in that case, I will be happy because I have achieved a key objective: they established what they do not like.
 For me, this is a step in the right direction.
 The ability to maintain a place for audiophiles to experience music, through a variety of equipment and design interpretations, is even more important now that the “brick and mortar” dealerships are declining in numbers and many forced to become “trading companies” in order to have a viable business.
 The issues are further amplified as many audiophiles are forced to buy components from internet providers without being able to listen to them, despite the potential option to return the unit with no charge.
 The lack of A/B comparisons and impact of component changes, maintains the element of doubt which leads to risky “upgrades.”
 For example, what is the effect of different cartridges on the same system? the effect of a different DAC or transport?
 The impact of high quality cables and their materials?
 Integrated amplifiers versus separates? starting systems, end-game systems, and so forth.

-I hope Locrian Audio and our partners, German Physiks, EMM Labs and Ypsilon Electronics, can make the difference.
+I hope Locrian Audio and our partners, German Physiks, Accuphase, EMM Labs and Ypsilon Electronics, can make the difference.

 What’s behind the Locrian name?